OpenMDAO/dymos/joss/paper.md

 Dymos typically uses pyoptsparse [@Perez2012a] to solve the transcribed optimization problem, which can serve as an interface to powerful sparse-aware optimizers such as SNOPT [@GilMS05] and IPOPT [@wachter2006].

-OpenMDAO, the framework on which Dymos is built, can efficiently handle the inclusion of iterative nonlinear solvers within the user's dynamics model, as is the case in many problems which involve differential algebraic equations (DAEs).
+OpenMDAO, the framework on which dymos is built, can efficiently handle the inclusion of iterative nonlinear solvers within a computational model.
+In the context of optimal control, implicit calculations are frequently encountered.
+Many dynamical systems are defined by a set of differential algebraic equations.
-This enables efficient use of differential inclusions [@Seywald1994].
+This is also similar to the method of differential inclusions [@Seywald1994].
-The method of differential inclusions allows the user to parameterize the trajectory of a system in non-traditional ways and have an embedded nonlinear solver enforce the system dynamics.
+Differential inclusions allows the user to parameterize the trajectory of a system in non-traditional ways and have an embedded nonlinear solver enforce the system dynamics.
 This gives users more freedom to pose dynamics in more natural ways with less implications on performance.
+The analytical differentiation techniques employed by dymos make such methods computationally feasible.

 This greater freedom to utilize nonilinear solvers within the context of optimization also allows the user to choose whether the dynamics constraints of the direct collocation techniques are enforced by the optimizer (as is the typical approach), or by a nonlinear solver.
-In the latter case, the direct collocation techniques are transformed into single or multipe shooting methods, which may provide better performance in some scenarios.
+In the latter case, the direct collocation techniques are transformed into single or multiple shooting methods, which may provide better performance in some scenarios.
-Because shooting methods often pose far fewer constraints for the optimizer than design variables, we can leverage OpenMDAO's support for adjoint (reverse) differentiation to realize the benefits of shooting methods without a substantial performance penalty.
+Because shooting methods often pose far fewer constraints for the optimizer than design variables, dymos can leverage OpenMDAO's support for adjoint (reverse) differentiation to realize the benefits of shooting methods without a substantial performance penalty.
 Switching from a traditional optimizer-driven direct collocation approach to a single or multiple shooting approach requires minimal changes to a user's input file.

 By coupling OpenMDAO's unique approach to efficient computation of derivatives to
-optimal control techniques, Dymos enables users to solve optimal control problems which involve potentially expensive iterative techniques in the dynamics.
+optimal control techniques, dymos enables users to solve optimal control problems which involve potentially expensive iterative techniques in the dynamics.
 Dymos has been used to demonstrate the coupling of flight dynamics and subsystem thermal constraints in electrical aircraft applications [@Falck2017a; @Hariton2020a].
-NASA's X-57 "Maxwell" is using Dymos for mission planning to maximize data collection while abiding the limits of battery storage capacity and subsystem temperatures [@Schnulo2018a; @Schnulo2019a].
-Other authors have used Dymos to perform studies of aircraft acoustics [@Ingraham2020a] and the the design of supersonic aircraft with thermal fuel management systems [@Jasa2018a].
+NASA's X-57 "Maxwell" is using dymos for mission planning to maximize data collection while abiding the limits of battery storage capacity and subsystem temperatures [@Schnulo2018a; @Schnulo2019a].
+Other authors have used dymos to perform studies of aircraft acoustics [@Ingraham2020a] and the the design of supersonic aircraft with thermal fuel management systems [@Jasa2018a].

 # Acknowledgements